wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/wwl-power-apps/challenge-project-build-booking-requests-app-with-power-apps-power-automate/includes/1-introduction.md

     [Scenario video guidance](TBD)
  -->
 ## Example scenario
-Your company is a local pet boarding facility and veterinary care practice.
+Pet Paradise is a local pet boarding facility and veterinary care practice.
 Lately, customers have requested a way to submit booking requests for pet boarding without having to call the office.
-You would like to create a Power App that allows customers to submit the information for their booking request for the office to review.
+You would like to create an app that allows customers to submit the information for their booking request for the office to review.
 You would like customers to be alerted when their booking request has been reviewed and approved or rejected.
 You want to build an app that allows you to capture these booking requests and decide to accept or decline the booking.

 TODO: add a visual element